-We examine the cyclicality of bank balance sheet variables in Table 6.
+In Table 6, we examine the cyclicality of bank balance sheet variables.
 We measure real economic activity with HP-filtered log of real GDP per capita.
 We also deflate the bank level variables using GDP deflator and create per capita measures.
 Then we use HP-filter of the log of this variable to get the cyclical component.
-For the equity-to-asset ratio, we use the ratio itself.4 We examine the correlations of the bank variables with GDP lagged one period, current GDP, and one-period-ahead GDP.
+For the equity-to-asset ratio, we use the ratio itself.5 We examine the correlations of the bank variables with GDP lagged one period, current GDP, and one-period-ahead GDP.
 The first three columns in Table 6 report the correlations for the period 1993Q1-2007Q4, and the last three columns report the correlations for the period 1993Q1-2012Q1.
 Panel A reports the variables that come from the FR Y-9C reports.
-Most of the balance sheet variables are procyclical, such as assets, loans, liabilities, deposits, stocks (preferred stock plus common stock) and retained earnings,5 as expected.
-Loan loss provisions (LLP) and net charge offs (NCO) are countercyclical.
-Except for equity all these correlations are statistically significant at the 10% level.
-The reason why equity is not significantly correlated with output is because equity is negatively correlated with output for the bottom 75% of the banks, whereas it is positively correlated with top 25% of the banks.
+Most of the balance sheet variables are pro-cyclical, such as assets, loans, liabilities, deposits, stocks (preferred stock plus common stock) and retained earnings,6 as expected.
+Loan loss provisions (LLP) and net charge offs (NCO) are counter-cyclical.
+Except for equity all these correlated with output is because equity is negatively correlated with output for the bottom 75% of the banks, whereas it is positively correlated with top 25% of the banks.
 Even though these numbers are not statistically significant, they point out that the sign of the correlation is different for different size groups, and the overall positive correlation is driven by the largest banks.

 Panel B reports variables that come from FR Y-9C reports merged with CRSP database which has information about share prices.
 Since not all the banks are publicly traded, the merged data set includes only 18,258 bank-quarter observations from 1993Q1 till 2011Q4.
-Value of total shares outstanding, which is the number of shares times price, is procyclical, and share prices are positively correlated only with future GDP.
-Equity premium and return on bank stocks are countercyclical.
+Value of total shares outstanding, which is the number of shares times price, is pro-cyclical, and share prices are positively correlated only with future GDP.
+Equity premium and return on bank stocks are counter-cyclical.
 Again, these correlations are statistically significant at the 10% level.

 Next, in Table 7 we report the cross correlations of aggregate variables: output, consumption, investment and aggregated bank level variables.
 In this Table we also include various return measures: return on average equity ($ROAE=Net\ Income/Average\ Equity$), return on liabilities ($ROL=Net\ Income/Liabilities$), return on average assets ($ROAA=Net\ Income/Average\ Assets$), net interest margin ($NIMA=Net\ Interest\ Margin/Average\ Assets$).
-As expected, assets, loans, liabilities, deposits, retained earnings, and stocks are positively correlated with consumption, and investment.
-Equity is only positively correlated with consumption
+As expected, assets, loans, liabilities, deposits, retained earnings, and stocks are positively correlated with output, consumption, and investment.
+Equity is only positively correlated with consumption and investment.
+Loan loss provision and net charge-offs however are negatively correlated with output, consumption, and investment.
+Equity-to-asset ratio and return on average equity are negatively correlated with output and consumption.
+The rest of the return variables, ROL, ROAA, and NIMA are all negatively correlated with output, consumption, and investment.

-4We also investigate the cyclicality for different size groups.
+5We also investigate the cyclicality for different size groups.
 We aggregate the level variables for each group and each quarter, deflate using GDP deflator, calculate the per capita measure, and then take the HP filter of the log of the variable.
 For the equity-to-asset ratio, we use the group mean.
-The results for different size groups can be found in Appendix A in Tables A.3-A.6.
+The results for different size groups can be found in Appendix A in Tables A.4-A.7.

-5Retained Earnings_t=Retained Earnings{t-1}+Net Income_t -Dividends_t
+6Retained Earnings_t=Retained Earnings{t-1}+Net Income_t -Dividends_t